What Is the Church?

 - Remember the Sabbath and keep it holy (see Exodus 20:8).
 First of all, what is the Sabbath?
 The Sabbath is not Sunday morning–or Sunday at all.
 According to the Jews, to whom this commandment was given by Moses, it is from Friday to Saturday.
 This was one of the Ten Commandments.
 However, to double-up on this double-talk, unless we’re Jewish, we were never commanded to remember the Sabbath.
 We are outsiders, Gentiles.
 The Sabbath was a day of rest for the Jews, not us.
 But even if you are Jewish, you must keep all of the Law, not just this one command.
 It’s a package deal (see Galatians 3:10).
 Observing the Sabbath was part of the Law of Moses–613 commandments not just 10.
 From Friday through Saturday they weren’t allowed to work.
 That’s the premise of “remember the Sabbath.”
 It has nothing to do with attending a building on Sunday, or ever, for that matter.
 Their building was the temple and they were required to go there once a year at the Day of Atonement to receive forgiveness of sins by way of animal blood.
 Sadly, some grace-confused Christians want to say the Sabbath has changed to Sunday after the Cross, based on Acts 20:7.
 But the Law cannot be altered in any way so this is very wrong (see Deuteronomy 4:2).
 Sunday was simply a more convenient time for the early church to gather, but this gathering was not a changing of the Mosaic Law.
 The Jewish Christians knew full well that was impossible (see James 2:10, Romans 10:4, Colossians 2:16,17).

 - Do not forsake the assembly of one another (see Hebrews 10:25).
 Those who find their identity in church attendance will use this verse like a sword in order to cut others.
 But let’s look at the entire passage for context, including the previous verse.
 “And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching” (Hebrews 10:24,25).
 I’ve used two different Bible translations for the same passage: A.) “Do not forsake the assembly” B.) “not giving up meeting together.”
 Both mean the same thing.
 I’ve done this because those who struggle with legalism have been mis-taught to believe the King James Version is the only perfect version of the Bible–which is wrong.
 The only perfect version is the original writings which came by way of the actual hand of the authors.
-The truth is, earlier manuscripts have been found since the 1600’s–when the KJV was first translated.
+The truth is, earlier transcripts have been found since the 1600’s–when the KJV was first translated.
 It’s been updated since then, so obviously it’s flawed in its rendering–as is every Bible version.
-To be clear, no English Bible translation is flawed in overall content or Spirit, but instead, in language rewording.
-There are certain Greek and Hebrew words which cannot be translated perfectly into English.
+To be clear, no Bible translation is flawed in overall content or Spirit, but instead, in language rewording.
+There are certain Greek words which cannot be translated perfectly into English.
 No matter how many scholars might try, it can’t be done.
-For example, eskimos have over 40 different words for snow.
+For example, Eskimos have around 50 different words for snow.
 Yet, to translate snow into English, we have one word.
-This same principle applies to Greek and Hebrew words.
-English cannot unpack these languages perfectly clear.
+This same principle applies to Greek words.
+English cannot unpack this language perfectly clear.
 Also, rumor has it King James was not even a Christian and simply translated the Bible into English in order to become famous.
 Further, what makes us believe an English king who lived 1,600 years after the Cross is more authentic than the first writings?
 It’s silly.
 “1611 or you ain’t going to heaven” is a distraction from Satan which was meant to divide–and it has worked.
 “Do not forsake the assembly” was how English people spoke in the 17th century, but not now.
 So, this verse in Hebrews is not a law to go to church, but in context, advice for Christians to keep meeting up in groups!
 Why?
 To encourage one another!
 To stir up love and good deeds!